SummerSolstice622/test/README.md

 # test
-creating a new branch is quick and simple.
+creating a new branch is quick and quite simple.